FY2019 Fiscal Operations Plan

-The Consolidated Appropriations Act, 2018 (Public Law 115-141) was signed into law on March 23, 2018.
-This legislation provides the NEI with the authority to operate for the remainder of Fiscal Year 2018.
+The Department of Defense and Labor, Health and Human Services, and Education Appropriations Act, 2019 (Public Law 115-245), signed into law on September 28, 2018..
+This legislation provides the NEI with the authority to operate for Fiscal Year 2019.
 The NEI will implement this legislation in a manner that emphasizes investigator-initiated research project grants, supports early-stage investigators, continues a strong commitment to clinical research and implements the Audacious Goal Initiative.

 Research Project Grants (the R00, R01, R15, R21, R34, U01, DP1 and DP2 grant mechanisms)